Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Abstract

 \section{Abstract}

-We measure systemic proper motion of 52 dwarf spheroidal (dSph) satellite galaxies of the Milky Way (MW).
-We combine {\it Gaia} EDR3 astrometry with accurate photometry and utilize a probabilistic mixture model to determine the systemic proper motions and identify likely dSph members.
-For the 46 dSphs with literature line-of-sight velocities we compute orbits in both a MW and a combined MW + Large Magellanic Cloud (LMC) potential and identify likely LMC satellites.
-For these orbits, we Monte Carlo sample over the observational uncertainties for each dSph as well as the uncertainties in the MW and LMC potentials.
-We explore orbital parameters and previously used diagnostics for probing the MW tidal influence on the dSph population.
-We find that signatures of tidal influence by the MW are easily seen by comparing a dSph's pericenter and its average density relative to the MW at its pericenter. dSphs with large ellipticity show a preference for their orbital direction to align with their major axis even if they do not have a small pericenter.
-We compare the radial orbital phase of our dSph sample to subhalos in MW-like $N$-body simulations and find that the distributions are similar and that there is not an excess of satellites near their pericenter.
-With future {\it Gaia} data releases, we find that the orbital precision of most dSphs will be limited by uncertainties in distance and/or the MW potential rather than proper motion precision.
-Finally, we provide our membership lists to enable community follow-up.
+{We combine {\it Gaia} EDR3 astrometry with accurate photometry and utilize a probabilistic mixture model to measure the systemic proper motion of 52 dwarf spheroidal (dSph) satellite galaxies of the Milky Way (MW). } For the 46 dSphs with literature line-of-sight velocities we compute orbits in both a MW and a combined MW + Large Magellanic Cloud (LMC) potential and identify {Car~II, Car~III, Hor~I, Hyi~I, Phx~II, and Ret~II as} likely LMC satellites. {40\% of our dSph sample has a $>25\%$ change in pericenter and/or apocenter with the MW + LMC potential.} For these orbits, we Monte Carlo sample over the observational uncertainties for each dSph {and} the uncertainties in the MW and LMC potentials. {We predict that {Ant~II, Boo~III, Cra~II, Gru~II, and Tuc~III} should be be tidally disrupting by comparing each dSph’s average density relative to the MW density at its pericenter.} dSphs with large ellipticity {(CVn~I, Her, Tuc~V, UMa~I, UMa~II, UMi, Wil~1)} show a preference for their orbital direction to align with their major axis even {for dSphs with large pericenters}.
+We compare the {dSph} radial orbital phase to subhalos in MW-like N-body simulations and infer that there is not an excess of satellites near their pericenter.
+With {projections of} future {\it Gaia} data releases, we find {dSph} orbital precision will be limited by uncertainties in {the} distance and/or MW potential rather than proper motion precision.
+Finally, we provide our membership {catalogs} to enable community follow-up.

 \keywords{editorials, notices --- miscellaneous --- catalogs --- surveys}